dmbarbour/awelon/AboutAO.md

 Unfortunately, `[foo] each` is simply easier to write than `[foo] listwise inline`, even if we ignore the one-time cost to define `listwise`.
 At least with respect to this pattern, the path of least resistance guides developers to an inferior solution.
 What I propose here is syntactic sugar for adverbs in AO to shift parsimony in favor of adverbs.
 To get a sense of the proposed sugar: instead of `[[[foo] each] keep] dip`, we might write `foo\*kd`.

-For this sugar:
+Adverb sugar and desugaring:

-* the character `\` is now reserved, may not be used in words
+* character `\` is now reserved, may not be used in normal words
-* users define adverbs as special words of format `\k` or `\*`
-* each adverb is distinguished by only a single character
+* `foo\adverbs` rewrites in place to `[foo] [\adverbs] applyWithAdverbs`
-* like inline ABC, `\adverbs` expands to `\a \d \v \e \r \b \s`.
+* like inline ABC, `\adverbs` expands to `\a \d \v \e \r \b \s`
-* adverbs often directly modify a word, such as `foo\adverbs`
-* `foo\adverbs` expands to `[foo] [\adverbs] .apply inline`

-A couple points: First, this sugar limits developers to a finite vocabulary of adverbs.
-In practice, this won't be a problem: a few dozen adverbs should cover the vast majority of use-cases.
-Also, the the desugared form is still available for uncommon adverbs.
-Second, adverbs are applied in a constrained environment.
-By `.apply` and `inline` I mean compiler-defined operations, but the idea is that adverbs should neither observe nor influence the context in which they are applied.

-At the moment, the adverbs sugar is an experiment.
-But if they prove popular, they will be retained.
+* users define special words `\a`, `\d`, etc. and `applyWithAdverbs`

+Developers are limited to a small, finite vocabulary of adverbs - i.e. one per character, minus a few reserved characters.
+But unicode is big, the number of adverbs worth defining and learning is relatively small (in the range of a few dozens), and developers can fall back on literal blocks if necessary.
+Character per adverb seems advantageous for simplicity, uniformity, and parsimony.

+The standard definition for `applyWithAdverbs` involves a two-stage process.
+First, adverbs are applied to the quoted word in a constrained environment.
+Second, the resulting block is applied inline.
+This two-stage model ensures that adverbs are purely functional and insensitive to context.

+Sugar for adverbs currently has *experimental* status in AO.
+If it doesn't see much use after a few large projects, or if the benefits seem marginal, they'll be removed as unnecessary complexity.
+If they should be modified, they'll be modified.